d2l-ai/d2l-en/chapter_builders-guide/init-param.md

 # Parameter Initialization

-We know how to access the parameters, let's look at how to initialize them properly.
+Now that we know how to access the parameters, let's look at how to initialize them properly.
 We discussed the need for proper initialization in :numref:`sec_numerical_stability`.
 The deep learning framework provides default random initializations to its layers.